DataDog/extendeddaemonset/README.md

 First, you need a Kubernetes cluster with several nodes; we recommend using three nodes.
 If you want, you can use [kind.sigs.k8s.io](https://kind.sigs.k8s.io/) to create a three node cluster with the following command: `kind create cluster --config examples/kind-cluster-configuration.yaml`.

-This creates a three node cluster with one master and two worker nodes:
+This creates a three node cluster with one control-plane and two worker nodes:

 ```console
 $ kind create cluster --config examples/kind-cluster-configuration.yaml